Most Advertising Agency Business Development Programs Are Stuck In The Lonely Land Of Referrals.

-I’ll help you unstuck your business development program; unstuck your agency’s brand positioning; unstuck your process; unstuck your valuation.
+We will unstuck your business development program; unstuck your agency’s brand positioning (or help you make it famous); unstuck your process; unstuck and increase your valuation.
+Importantly, we will use the best of the new world of digital lead generation techniques.

-Stuck is very bad in a fast-paced industry like marketing communications where falling even a few months behind on your business development program and pipeline will put you way behind your competition.
+Stuck in the world of referrals is very bad in a fast-paced industry like marketing communications where falling even a few months behind on your business development program and sales pipeline will put you way behind your competition.

-- Not having an active business development plan and system.
+- You have an active business development plan and system.

-- Not having a distinctive advertising agency brand position.
+- You have a distinctive advertising agency brand position and know what clients you want

 There is more, but for the sake of sanity, I’ll stop here.